airbrake/sharpbrake/README.md

 A notice can be customized or ignored before it is sent to Airbrake via `AddFilter`.
-A lambda expression that is passed to the `AddFilter` method accepts a `Notice` that can be processed by your code.
+A lambda expression that is passed to the `AddFilter` method accepts `Notice` that can be processed by your code.
 The `Notice` object is pre-populated with errors, context and params, so you can freely modify these values if you wish.
 The `Notice` object is not sent to Airbrake if the lambda expression returns `null`: